elf4j/elf4j-provider/README.md

 At the end of each complete log entry output, a system-dependent line feed character is appended automatically; this is not configurable.

-### Output stream types

-Either stdout (the default if omitted) or stderr, configured globally.

 #### Pattern output samples

 Line-based Default